The Story

 The Land

 Seven hectares in Francs.
 Old vines.
-A stone garage that we're slowly turning into a cellar.
-No grand château, no inherited legacy, just good land that had been waiting for someone to pay attention to it.
+A stone barn we’re slowly turning into a cellar.
+No grand château, no inherited legacy — just good land that had been waiting for careful work

 The soils here are different from what we knew on Long Island and Texas.
 The climate asks different questions.
-We're still learning what this place wants to be.
+We’re learning how best to respond.

 How We Work